NethServer/docs/administrator-manual/en/webtop5.rst

 Change the public URL
 =====================

-A special prop has been added to modify the public URL.
+By default, the public WebTop URL is configured with the FQDN name set to Nethserver.

 If you want to change URL from this: ``http://server.domain.local/webtop`` to: ``http://mail.publicdomain.com/webtop``